shigeyf/akamai-edgeworkers-response-transform-template/README.md

 Here is a sample code for the testing and expects to use [Jest](https://jestjs.io/) and [ts-jest](https://kulshekhar.github.io/ts-jest/) for testing.

-In this sample code, at first, you will need to create a `EW.ResponseProviderRequest` object for your simulated test, and it will be passed to `responseProvider()` API which is in your `main.ts` implementation for your testing.
+In this sample code, at first, you will need to create a `EW.EwSimResponseProviderRequest` object for your simulated test, and it will be passed to `responseProvider()` API which is in your `main.ts` implementation for your testing.

 Then, `responseProvider()` function will return a response object which contains WHATWG `ReadableStream` object.